danth6961/tsp-rebalance-app/factor_scoring_guide.md

 - Fed assets growth > 0.0 → add `+2`
 - Fed assets growth <= 0.0 → subtract `2`

-This is the engine’s existing liquidity logic and remains part of the core score set
+This is the engine’s existing liquidity logic and remains part of the core score set.

 ---